alfonsrv/crypto-tracker/README.md

 ./rebuild
 ```

+Everything should now be running smoothly.
+Use a service (`cron` will also do) to start
+the process automatically at boot.
+Alternatively you can also add `-d` to the `docker-compose`
+command in `rebuild` and run it manually at each startup.

 ## Usage 🚀

 Once running, access the admin panel via `http://<ip-address>:5000/admin`
 To access it, you will need to create a user using `chmod +x docker/manage-shortcut; ./docker/manage-shortcut createsuperuser`

-You can then add your `Cryptos` you wish to track.
-Once added, `Purchases` enable you to indicate your assets/amount
+Login with the credentials just created, to then add the `Cryptos` you wish to track.
+Once added, `Purchases` enable you to indicate your assets/amount for each crypto.
-of each crypto.

 [![Buy me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/alfonsrv)